Which Should I Choose?

 experience.

-up a group of stray dogs and take them out to find raccoons.
+and take them out to find raccoons.
+When the hunt was over, the

-When the hunt was over, the dogs who had remained with the
+dogs who had remained with the group would be brought home

-noticed that it was the female dogs, more often than the males,
+and fed.
+The hunters quickly noticed that it was the female dogs,

-that would remain.
-This led to the "old tale" that females make
+more often than the males, that would remain.
+This led to the

-better pets.
-They stay home while males explore.
-Over the years,
+"old tale" that females make better pets.
+They stay home while

-expanded to include cats.
+erroneous conclusion was simply expanded to include cats.

 Well, some might say, "I prefer females because male dogs lift